-The battery is located under the engine hatch on the starboard side.
+The battery is located under the center bow cushion in the open bow.

 Optional Electric Sensor in Drainplug

 The optional Electronic Sensor in Drainplug "senses" when the drainplug is installed.
 When the drainplug is not installed in the drain, an alarm will sound at the dash.
 The ignition system must be "unlocked" and the ignition indicator lit for this to function.
 It is the responsibility of the boat operator to make certain the drain plug is tightened sufficiently.